 Most serious SAS programmers are familiar with Looking Up Data With a Hash Object.
 Few of them are familiar with the hash function.
 It is not an absolute necessity to know about hash functions to use a hash object.
-However, the hash function takes a lot of the credit for why the hash object search algorithm is very fast.
+However, the hash function takes a lot of the credit for why the hash object search algorithm is fast.
 Therefore, it deserves some attention.
-In this post, i briefly introduces what a hash function is.
-Also, I present an example of the MD5 and SHA256 SAS hash functions and discuss pros and cons of the two.
+In this post, I briefly introduce what a hash function is.
+Also, I present an example of the MD5 and SHA256 SAS functions and discuss the pros and cons of the two.

 The Hash Function

 A hash function takes an input and produces some series of bytes, that is unique to the particular input.
-There a many different hash functions with very different underlying algorithms.
+There are many different functions with very different underlying algorithms.
 Hash functions are used for many different purposes.
 Operating systems use hash functions to verify the integrity of downloaded files.
-Databases use hash functions to track changes.
+Databases use them to track changes.

 MD5 vs SHA256

 There are many hash functions out there.
 The most famous hash function is probably the MD5 Function.
 We know that speed is very important from a hash object point of view.
 And MD5 is fast.
-However, it hash known fragilties.
-Actually from a file integrity point of view, the MD5 function is considered cryptographic broken.
+However, it hash known fragilities.
+Actually, from a file integrity point of view, the MD5 function is considered cryptographically broken.
 However, the chances of a hash collision is very small.
 An in the context of hash objects, the consequences are not unbearable.